 The Practical Nursing program prepares the graduate to care for a diversified group of patients in various settings including long term care, hospitals, outpatient clinics, correctional facilities, and home healthcare.
 Upon completion of the program, the graduate is granted a certificate in Practical Nursing and will be qualified to take the NCSBN Examination for licensure as a Practical Nurse.

 This program curriculum will prepare students for the ever-changing field of practical nursing within a variety of health care settings.
 The program focuses on the practical nursing role of providing care under the supervision of a Registered Nurse, physician, or dentist in acute, long term care and clinic health care settings.

 Practical Nursing Application

 NOTICE: Change of application date!
 See below.

-View / Download the Practical Nursing Application - CURRENTLY CLOSED.
+View / Download the Practical Nursing Application - Open now for the 2015-16 program year!
 Applications for this program will be accepted for the 2015-16 PN program during the spring term starting April 1, 2015 through April 30, 2015.
 Classes will begin in the following Fall term.

 See the following employment opportunities available at local health care institutions.

 LPN to RN Bridge Application